 8. In coordination with the Organizing Committee it is possible to establish special and additional prizes and awards by any state, commercial, public, or creative organizations, both Russian and foreign.
 Terms for such prizes and awards must be agreed with the Organizing Committee.

-1. Finalists and their accompanists will be required to perform without compensation in the closing ceremonies and winners' concerts on 28 June 2019 in Moscow and 29 June 2019 in Saint Petersburg.
+1. Finalists will be required to perform without compensation in the closing ceremonies and winners' concerts on 28 June 2019 in Moscow and 29 June 2019 in Saint Petersburg.

 2. All rounds of the Competition may be broadcasted live and recorded for future video and audio broadcasts and publications.
 The Competition will be partially or fully available for viewing via the Internet.

 3. All rights to broadcast audio and video recordings of Competition rounds, and the final concerts featuring winners, at no performance fee to contestants, belong to the Directorate of the Competition, as well as for the sale and distribution of these materials.

-4. Contestants must sign a document confirming no claims on their part on the use by the Directorate and its authorized representatives of the above-mentioned audio and video materials.
+4. Contestants and their accompanists must sign a document confirming no claims on their part on the use by the Directorate and its authorized representatives of the above-mentioned audio and video materials.
 The Directorate and its authorized representatives do not have any financial obligations to the contestants for the use of materials obtained.

 6. The Directorate does not provide contestants, accompanists, and/or other accompanying persons with any kind of insurance.